 Overall, the goal is to sustain the planet’s resources.
 But since there aren’t specific guidelines surrounding environmentally friendly bedding and other garments, it can be tricky to distinguish the good from the bad.

 Some textiles aren’t quite green yet certainly aren’t the worst.
 These materials are often praised for their sustainability but largely fall flat of the title.
-Here are some semi-sustainable materials:
+Here are some semi eco friendly materials materials:

 Then, some textiles are complete environmental nightmares.
 These are the harshest on the planet, and their eco burden heavily outweighs any upsides.
 They include:

 It can be tricky to detect trash from the treasure in a world filled with greenwashing.
 Phrases like “natural” and “sustainable” are buzzwords — and brands know it.
+They claim to be sustainable bedding brands to attract environmentally conscious consumers.
 So how can you determine whether that gorgeous sheet set is the real deal?
 Here are some tips for finding the best sustainable bedding that’s easy on the environment and scrumptious on your skin.

 Packaging tells another story all by itself.
 And we aren’t talking about what’s on the label, but how the packaging is composed.
 Are there tons of unnecessary plastic?
 Does it get shipped with styrofoam peanuts?
 These details can show a company’s true colors.
 Truly green companies do their best to minimize their footprint throughout all production levels.